 District of Columbia

-Soure: The Dartmouth Atlas of Health Care, 2012
+Source: The Dartmouth Atlas of Health Care, 2015

-However, differences in rates also can occur when women who are candidates for lumpectomy are not encouraged by their health care providers to have the procedure.
-Learning about your surgery options and talking with your provider about which treatments are best for you can help you feel confident that you are getting the best care possible.
+Differences can also occur when women do not understand the risks and benefits of lumpectomy and mastectomy.
+Lumpectomy plus radiation therapy is not an option for all women.
+Talk with your health care provider about whether it is an option for you.
+Learning about the risk and benefits of your surgery options and talking with your provider about which treatments are best for you can help you feel confident that you are getting the best care possible.
 You should never hesitate to seek a second or even a third opinion from providers at different hospitals or practices.

 Learn more about lumpectomy and mastectomy.